jimoneil/GAB2018/README.md

 }
 ```

-4. Within a command window in that same directory type:  ``npm install``  (you can ignore any warnings that occur)
+4. Within a command window - that you have _Run as administrator_ - in that same directory type:  ``npm install``  (you can ignore any warnings that occur)
 5. In that same command window, type ``npm start`` and you now have a web server running on your local machine at port 3939.
 6. In a browser window navigate to **http://localhost:3939/ping** and you should get a message indicating the server is alive.